 Thanksgiving is my favorite holiday.
 I love all the food but hate that bowling ball belly bloat so I try to lighten up the food.
 To me the bird is a secondary character and I make plenty of go alongs as the sides are my faves.
 There are so many to choose from and I usually make five or six (or seven or eight)!
-These four recipes are the ones I make every year without fail.
+These four recipes are the ones I make every year at Thanksgiving without fail.
 I’m sure if I ever eliminated one of them there would be a price to pay!

 Gluten-free Mushroom & Chestnut Stuffing